PRATIKK0709/Notification_Demo/README.md

+# Notification_Demo
-# Guide to Implementing Local Notifications in SwiftUI
+## Guide to Implementing Local Notifications in SwiftUI

 This guide provides an overview of implementing local notifications in a SwiftUI application, focusing on setting up notification permissions, scheduling notifications, and handling notification interactions.